The Best Easy Gluten-Free Sugar Cookie Bar Recipe

 Fat: 11g

-Nutrition Benefits for Women (Why These Bars Support Your Goals)
+Nutrition Benefits of These Gluten-Free Christmas Cookies (Why These Bars Support Your Goals)

-These bars aren’t just a lighter dessert—they actually align with many women’s holiday nutrition goals:
+These gluten-free cookies aren’t just a lighter dessert, they actually align with many people’s holiday nutrition goals:

 Higher protein = better fullness + muscle retention